Fair-Internet campaign event | 7 Nov. 2017

 The FAIR INTERNET coalition, which represent over 500,000 musicians, singers, actors and dancers across Europe, calls for the introduction of an unwaivable right to equitable remuneration for on demand use, paid by on-demand platforms (iTunes, Netflix, Spotify…) and subject to mandatory collective management by a performers’ collective management organisation in the draft EU Copyright Directive, published by the European Commission in September 2016.

 The provisions in the Commission proposal (articles 14-16) seeking to increase transparency, enable contract adjustments and facilitate conflict resolution, are currently too weak and fail to address the fundamental needs of most performers in the online environment.
 With only a few exceptions, the suggested provisions will not generate additional revenue for them.
 The much debated article 13 on the "value gap", as it stands today, would only benefit few performers unless it is combined with an unwaivable right to remuneration.

 Two committees of the European Parliament have already adopted their opinions supporting this unwaivable right.
 It is a simple but effective mechanism to improve the livelihood of all performers in a meaningful way.

 The leading Legal Affairs Committee will vote on this before the end of the year.

 In parallel, the Council is discussing the draft Directive in its working groups.
 So far, the Fair Internet partners are disappointed and concerned to see that the precarious situation of Europe’s performers is not addressed at all by recent compromise proposals.

-The FAIR INTERNET coalition calls upon Member State governments to support a right to remuneration for all performers, in order to effectively rebalance copyright and ensure that Europe’s performers are at last fairly rewarded for the on demand use of their performances.
+The Fair Internet coalition calls upon Member State governments and the European Parliament to support a right to remuneration for all performers, in order to effectively rebalance copyright and ensure that Europe’s performers are at last fairly rewarded for the on demand use of their performances.